ox-vgg/wise/docs/Tests.md

 source venv/bin/activate
 pip install ...  # see Install.md

-# 3. Run the test
+# 3. Run the tests based on videos
-bash test-wikimedia-commons-25.sh  $HOME/wise-test/
+bash test-wikimedia-commons-25.sh  $HOME/temp/

+# 4. Run tests based on images
+bash tests/test-wikimedia-commons-images-25.sh $HOME/temp/
 ```

-Here is a sample output obtained by executing the test.
+Here is a sample output obtained by executing the test based on videos.
 ```
 ...
 Extracting features from videos (takes about 3 min.) ...